 I have fun making faux food for April Fool’s Day.
-Last year, I made these French fries cookies with “ketchup” and “mayo” dips.
+Last year, I made French Fries Cookies with “ketchup” and “mayo” dips.
+This year these Pigs in a Blanket Cookies are on the foolish menu.

 During a recent long train ride, I was mentally rummaging in my pantry and remembered I had some marzipan to use up as well as some leftover sugar cookie dough in the freezer.
 I don’t know how I went from there to cocktail weenies, maybe it’s living in Germany and being surrounded by wurst 24/7.
 That didn’t come out right.